Here are some tips to help you reduce your chances of becoming a victim of identity theft or fraud.

 Social Security Administration Calls

-Here's some information from the AARP about Social Security scams, including how to identify and avoid them:
+Here's some information from the FTC about Social Security scams, including how to identify and avoid them:

 Choose Trusted Online Retailers and Apps

 Always shop with trusted online retailers.
 If you find a new store you'd like to do business with, but are unsure about its reputation, try to find reviews from trusted sources such as the Better Business Bureau.
 It's important to stick to trusted review sources because there are several ways to fake online reviews, and there are places where cybercriminals can pay other criminals to post positive reviews.
 Even though an untrusted site might have the best prices, it's worth it to use a trusted online store that is known to safeguard your information and purchases.